Office Location

 In most situations, an assault that involves a deadly weapon is a second-degree felony.
 However, in some situations, a state prosecutor may bring the charge as a first-degree felony, such as where the assault involves a household member, dating partner, or family member; the accused uses a deadly weapon during the assault; and the alleged victim suffers a serious injury.

-To receive a criminal penalty for assault with a deadly weapon, the Texas state prosecutor handling your claim must first satisfy their legal burden beyond a reasonable doubt.
+To receive a criminal penalty for Aggravated Assault with a Deadly Weapon in Texas, the Texas state prosecutor handling your claim must first satisfy their legal burden beyond a reasonable doubt.
 If they are unable to satisfy that high burden at trial, they will not be able to secure a conviction against you, and your charge may be subject to a complete dismissal.
 If they are able to obtain a conviction against you, a criminal court judge could sentence you to either of the following:

-If you are currently pending criminal charges for assault with a deadly weapon in Texas, it is important that you have skilled legal counsel representing you as quickly as possible.
+If you are currently pending criminal charges for assault with a deadly weapon, you must have skilled legal counsel representing you as quickly as possible.
 Showing up to your court hearing without a lawyer can immediately jeopardize your case and your future.

 For a free case evaluation and legal consultation with a knowledgeable Texas criminal defense attorney, please call us at 512-369-3737 or contact us online to learn more.